dewenni/ESP32-Jarolift-Controller/README.md

 ## Commands

+### Shutter

-To control the shutters yu can use the following mqtt commands.
+To control the shutters you can use the following mqtt commands.
 {UP, OPEN, 0} means, that you can use one of the listed payload commands.

 ```text